What is the procedure?

-- The Austrian representation checks whether it has competence to handle the application and whether the application is complete.
+- The Austrian representation checks whether it has competence to handle the application and whether it is complete.
 The application will then be forwarded to the competent settlement authority in Austria.

 If the official letter is deposited at the post office, it should be collected as soon as possible since the deadline starts on the day the document was first available for collection.

-- If requiring a visa (see Which types of Visa exist?), the applicant must in addition apply for a visa within 3 months after being notified by the representation.
+- If requiring a visa (see Which types of Visa exist for artists?), the applicant must in addition apply for a visa within 3 months after being notified by the representation.

-- Once in a possession of a valid visa, the applicant may enter Austria, or without a visa (see Which types of Visa exist?), if visa-exempted, and personally collect the residence permit within 6 months after notice at the competent authority in Austria.
+- Once in a possession of a valid visa, the applicant may enter Austria, or without a visa (see Which types of Visa exist for artists?), if visa-exempted, and personally collect the residence permit within 6 months after notice at the competent authority in Austria.
 Competence depends on the place or intended place of residence in Austria (see Where should a residence title be collected?).